 Don’t forget third-party apps

-It’s pretty common for some applications to save downloads straight to their specific internal files.
+Downloading files from an app might mean that the files are saved to that app’s home folder instead of to the Downloads folder.
 Netflix is a frequent example of this; to find Netflix downloads, open the Netflix app, tap the menu icon in the top right corner of your screen, and select My Downloads.

 Some apps could follow suit— like ones on Androids and iPhones.
 If you used one particular app to download a specific file, try checking within that application to reaccess the file.
-(Especially if you can’t find the download in its typical location.)
+(This should be the method you try if you can’t find the file in the standard download folder.)